George Clooney Hospitalized After Scooter Crash in Italy

 Michelle Quance/Variety/REX/Shutterstock

-Clooney was riding his scooter near Olbia at around 8:15 a.m. local time when a car cut across his path at an intersection and struck him, Carabinieri Lt.
-Alberto Cicognani said, adding that an ambulance later took Clooney to John Paul II Hospital.
-The actor suffered "trauma to his knee," according to local media.
-In the hospital, he was given an MRI scan, NBC News added.
+George was riding his scooter near Olbia at around 8:15 a.m. local time when a car cut across his path at an intersection and struck him, Carabinieri Lt.
+Alberto Cicognani said.
+An ambulance then transported George to John Paul II Hospital, and he suffered "trauma to his knee," according to local media.
+George was given an MRI scan at the hospital, NBC News said, and his wife, barrister Amal Clooney, rushed to his side, local newspaper La Nuova Sardegna reported.

-Cicognani also said Clooney, who was honored last month at the American Film Institute's Life Achievement Award Gala Tribute, had not been "seriously injured" in Tuesday's accident.
+Cicognani also said George, who was honored last month at the American Film Institute's Life Achievement Award Gala Tribute, was "not seriously injured" as a result of Tuesday's incident.

-Clooney, who has a home in Lake Como, is staying on the Italian island while he films Catch 22.
+George, who has a home in Lake Como, is staying on the Italian island while he stars in Catch 22.
+He is also directing and producing Hulu's high-profile WWII series, written by Luke Davies and David Michôd and based on the Joseph Heller novel.
+Other cast members include Christopher Abbott, Pico Alexander, Kyle Chandler, Julie Ann Emery, Tessa Ferrer, Rafi Gavron, Giancarlo Giannini, Gerran Howell, Hugh Laurie, Harrison Osterfield, Graham Patrick Martin, Jay Paulson, Lewis Pullman, Jon Rudnitsky, Daniel David Stewart and Austin Stowell.

 (E! and NBC News are both members of the NBCUniversal family.)